ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - channel closed if receiving or sending side is dropped
 #### SYNC WAIT GROUP
 - like golang WaitGroup
-- std lib also has Barrier https://doc.rust-lang.org/std/sync/struct.Barrier.html
+- std lib and tokio also has Barrier https://doc.rust-lang.org/std/sync/struct.Barrier.html
 - crossbeam waitgroup: https://docs.rs/crossbeam/latest/crossbeam/sync/struct.WaitGroup.html
+### SEMAPHORES
+- issue limited "permits" to do things, can limit concurrency level
+- tokio has sempahores

 ## CASTING
 - `as` keyword used to turn primitive types (e.g. `i32`, `char`, `bool`) into other primitive types